 Student demographic data and information about education, training and employment will be organized by Social Security number.
 The College will routinely compile reports based on student data for use in program planning and evaluation, and will furnish required reports to the federal and state governments, all of which will be based on aggregate data.
 No student will be identified in any report by individual Social Security number.
 Students have a right to request, in writing, that the information they are required to provide to Victoria College be withheld from the statistical analysis described above.
-To request exemption from statistical analysis, complete the Withholding of Directory Information form available in the Admissions and Records office or at www.VictoriaCollege.edu/Images/ Files/StudentServices/Withholding_of Directory Information.pdf.
+To request exemption from statistical analysis, complete the Withholding of Directory Information form available in the Admissions and Records office or at www.VictoriaCollege.edu/ AdmissionsRecords.

-Students who do not want certain directory information released may instruct the Registrar to flag their records accordingly by completing and submitting to the Admissions and Records office a Withholding of Directory Information form.
+Students who do not want certain directory information released may instruct the Registrar to flag their records accordingly by completing and submitting to the Admissions and Records Office a Withholding of Directory Information form.